 WFH Diary Entry #112: Have so much to do today but I’m locked out of the system again.
 IT support ticket says 48 hours… there goes my productive week.

 For 78% of employees, working through technical issues like connecting securely to corporate systems and resources is a major hurdle.
 To stay productive and keep up with work responsibilities, 67% admit to finding workarounds to corporate security policies, from sending work documents to personal email addresses and sharing passwords, to installing rogue applications on company-issued devices.

-While these shortcuts may seem harmless, they can potentially open doors for cyber attackers, leading to credential theft, fraud and costly security breaches.
-Which is why now’s as good a time as any to brush up on cybersecurity best practices to protect your own digital persona, along with your employer’s.
-And if you’re like 46% of respondents who haven’t received remote-work specific security training, ask about it and do your part to keep safe and secure remote work a viable option for the long run.
+While these shortcuts may seem harmless, they can potentially open doors for cyber attackers, leading to credential theft, fraud, and costly security breaches.
+This is why now’s as good a time as any to brush up on cybersecurity best practices to protect your own digital persona, along with your employer’s.
+And if you’re like 46% of respondents who haven’t received remote-work-specific security training, ask about it and do your part to keep safe and secure remote work a viable option for the long run.
 It’s everyone’s responsibility to keep safe and secure in our remote and hybrid work environments.
 Your sweatpants will be glad you did.